 6. Let Corn Dry

-When you are happy with the colour of your corn kernels, lay them out on a plate or a baking sheet to dry.
+When you are happy with the color of your corn kernels, lay them out on a plate or a baking sheet to dry.
 If it’s sunny outside, you can leave them out in the sun to make them dry faster.

-Then, once they were relatively dry and I didn’t think the food colouring would mix, I spread them out to give them a chance to dry properly.
+Then, once they were relatively dry and I didn’t think the food coloring would mix, I spread them out to give them a chance to dry properly.
 The corn kernels actually dried pretty fast compared to the chickpeas.

 When the kernels are done drying, they’re ready to play with!
-I was worried that they wouldn’t take to the dye very well because of their natural yellow colour, but they turned out absolutely gorgeous.
+I was worried that they wouldn’t take to the dye very well because of their natural yellow color, but they turned out absolutely gorgeous.

 How to Play with Rainbow Dyed Corn